Your Forest Needs You!

 TREES FOR NEIGHBORHOODS

-The Trees for Neighborhoods program provides free trees for Seattle residents to plant in their yards.
+Trees for Neighborhoods project provides free trees for Seattle residents to plant in their yards.
 Trees are available in the fall.
-Program participants also receive free watering bags, training in proper planting and care, and ongoing tree care support.
+Participants also receive free watering bags, mulch, training in proper planting and care, and ongoing tree care support.

-The Tree Ambassador program empowers Seattle residents to be local leaders in urban forest stewardship.
-Tree Ambassador events include Tree Walks, tree mulching and care parties, and neighborhood landscape restoration events.
+The Tree Ambassador project empowers Seattle residents to be local leaders in urban forest stewardship.
+Tree Ambassador events include Tree Walks and Tree Stewardship events.

 GREEN SEATTLE PARTNERSHIP